 15. Walls Lookout

 Did we save the best for last?
-The Walls Lookout as a picnic spot is for those with an adventurous mindset, as there are no facilities, but the views of the valley and the surrounding area are incredible.
+The Walls Lookout is a picnic spot for those with an adventurous mindset, as there are no facilities, but the views of the valley and the surrounding area are incredible.

 The walking track to the Walls Lookout can be accessed via Bells Line of Road in the northern part of the Blue Mountains.